 The most important food in your baby’s first year is breast milk.
 Breastfeeding can continue for 24 months and beyond.

 Around six months, your baby will show signs that he or she is ready for solids.
 If your baby was born prematurely, use his or her corrected age.

 Keep things simple and start solid foods when your baby is ready.

-Feeding Your Baby From Six Months to One Year – Your guide to help you introduce solid food to your baby from Best Start Resource Centre.
+Feeding Your Baby – Your guide to help you introduce solid food to your baby.

 Video: Starting solid food.
 Learn about your baby`s cues that tell you he or she is ready to start solids.
 Get tips on how to breastfeed while introducing solid foods.